flaeppe/couchbot/README.md

     A Slack bot for queuing movies to Couch Potato.
-    All needed to queue a movie in Couch Potato is to mention the name of the bot and an imdb URl to the movie.
+    All needed to queue a movie in Couch Potato is to mention the name of the bot and an imdb URL to the movie.

 # Installation